What is a Dependent Care FSA? Here's What You Need to Know

 Collecting reimbursement for dependent care expenses has never been simpler.
 Here are a few options you can take advantage of:

 - Mobile or online reimbursement.
 You can easily upload documentation to a claim by logging into the Benefits Mobile App by Discovery Benefits, taking a photo of your documentation with your phone’s camera and uploading it.
 You can also use your app or online account to upload your Reimbursement Request Form.
 No additional documentation is required if the form is signed by the dependent care provider.
 Once enrolled, you can find the form in your online account or by searching in Discovery Answers.

 - Our Recurring Dependent Care program.
 If you’re paying for daycare expenses with your account and enroll in this program, you only need to submit one reimbursement form per year for each daycare provider used.

 Weighing the Tax Credit

 The IRS offers a tax credit to those who have childcare or dependent care expenses.
 You can’t enroll in pre-tax benefits and apply for the tax credit with the same funds.
-However, the tax credit is $6,000 per year for two or more children, which is $1,000 more than a Dependent Care Flexible Spending Account's annual limit.
+However, the tax credit is up to $6,000 per year for two or more children, which is $1,000 more than a Dependent Care Flexible Spending Account's annual limit.

 It’s possible to apply the tax credit to the difference of what you put into dependent care and the tax credit (for example, if you’re putting $5,000 into the account, that would leave $1,000 that you can apply the tax credit to before you’ve reached the $6,000 ceiling for the credit).